- What Thalassemia is

 What If You Are Already Married?

-If you are already married and both of you have Thalassemia Minor:
+If you are already married and both of you have Thalassemia Minor:- Do IVF with PGD to avoid risk

 - Or do CVS/Amniocentesis in early pregnancy